Infinest/GENESIS2PCE/README.md

 ## Please note:

 **The PCB for the adapter is not yet final.
-Gerbers will be added to the repository at a later point in time**
+Gerbers and a BOM will be added to the repository at a later point in time**

 ![PCB](https://github.com/Infinest/GENESIS2PCE/blob/master/Images/boardv1.jpg)